-The significance of ULIRGs in the galaxy evolution is not limited to the local (z < 0.3) Universe because, at high redshift (z > 1) they are more numerous and have a substantial contribution to the total IR luminosity density (?Caputi et al., 2007) compared to local ULIRGs (Soifer & Neugebauer, 1991; Kim & Sanders, 1998b).
-There is a significant population of ULIRGs beyond $z \sim 1$ (e.g Goto et al., 2011a).
+The importance of ULIRGs in the galaxy evolution is not limited by the local (z < 0.3) Universe because, at high redshift (z > 1) they are more numerous and have a substantial contribution to the total IR luminosity density (?Caputi et al., 2007) compared to local ULIRGs (Soifer & Neugebauer, 1991; Kim & Sanders, 1998b).
+There is a significant population of ULIRGs beyond $z \sim 1$ (e.g Goto et al., 2011).
 An important question is the powering mechanism of these sources: are they powered by interaction-induced nuclear starbursts/AGN or are they normal/undisturbed star forming galaxies?
 The key properties that would answer this question are: morphologies, spectral energy distributions (SEDs) and the extend of star forming regions.
-Observations have shown that ULIRGs at high redshift (1.5 < z < 3.0) are mostly ( $\sim 47\%$ ) mergers or interacting galaxies, but this sample also includes non-interacting disks, spheroids and irregular galaxies (Kartaltepe et al., 2012).
-Beyond z > 2 morphological properties of submillimeter galaxies (SMGs) are consistent with mergers and interacting systems (e.g Tacconi et al., 2008).
-Morphologies of high z samples show that mergers/interactions taking place in these systems and even comparison of $z \sim 2$ and $z \sim 1$ samples indicates a hint for a morphological evolution such that $z \sim 1$ sample have slightly more mergers and interacting galaxies (Kartaltepe et al., 2012).
-The SEDs of high redshift ULIRGs are different from those of local ones: for example they exhibit prominent polycyclic aromatic hydrocarbon (PAH) features similar to those of local lower IR luminosity (10.0 $\leq$ log( $L{IR}/L{\odot}$ ) < 11.0) star forming galaxies 4.1.
-INTRODUCTION 103 rather those of local ULIRGs (e.g Farrah et al., 2008; Takagi et al., 2010).
+Observations have shown that ULIRGs at high redshift (1.5 < z < 3.0) are mostly ( $\sim$ 47%) mergers or interacting galaxies, but this sample also includes non-interacting disks, spheroids and irregular galaxies (Kartaltepe et al., 2012).
+Beyond z > 2 morphological properties of sub-millimeter galaxies (SMGs) are consistent with mergers and interacting systems (e.g Tacconi et al., 2008).
+Morphologies of high z samples show that mergers/interactions taking place in these systems and even, comparison of $z \sim 2$ and $z \sim 1$ sample indicates a hint for a morphological evolution such that $z \sim 1$ sample have slightly more mergers and interacting galaxies (Kartaltepe et al., 2012).
+The SEDs of high redshift ULIRGs are different from those of local ones: for example they exhibit prominent polycyclic aromatic hydrocarbon (PAH) features similar to those of local low IR luminosity ( $10.0 \le \log(L{IR}/L{\odot}) < 11.0$ ) star forming galaxies rather those of local ULIRGs (e.g Farrah et al., 2008; Takagi et al., 2010).
 Since PAH emission indicates ongoing star formation, observations support that high z ULIRGs are starburst dominated.
 A similar conclusion is also achieved by the X-ray studies of high z ULIRGs (e.g Johnson et al., 2013).
 The size of the star forming regions of high z ULIRGs are larger than those of local ULIRGs with similar $L{IR}$ (Rujopakarn et al., 2011).
 This suggest that in these galaxies star formation do not occur in merger nuclei but, it is distributed galaxy wide.
-The similarities of star forming regions of high z ULIRGs and local quiescent star forming galaxies point out a different origin than merger-induced star formation (Rujopakarn et al., 2011).
-Although the evolution of ULIRGs is not fully understood yet, observations provide evidence for changing properties with redshift.
+The similarities of star forming regions of high z ULIRGs and local quiescent star forming galaxies point out a diverse origin than merger-induced star formation (Rujopakarn et al., 2011).
+Although a complete picture of the evolution of ULIRG properties with different redshift is not pieced up yet, observations provide evidence for changing properties of ULIRGs with redshift.